-SmartCorrelatedSelection will first find correlated feature groups using any correlation method supported by pandas.corr(), or a user defined function that returns a value between -1 and 1.
+SmartCorrelatedSelection first finds correlated feature groups using any correlation method supported by pandas.corr(), or a user defined function that returns a value between -1 and 1.

 Then, from each group of correlated features, it will try and identify the best candidate based on the above criteria.